Beginning in 2006, we

 Working with the aboriginal Siberian cat, we

-help expand the limited genetic pool of breeding and pet Siberians currently available in North
+helped expand the limited genetic pool of breeding and pet Siberians currently available in North

 A wide genetic pool is important.
 When Breeders breed and re-breed within a